KalphalusKal/KalphalusKal/README.md

 Im avoiding AI Code apps because I wont be able to do basic things without if I go with them.

+My Profiles "Contributions" arent really contributions, im bad at this, so I can update the same thing like 15-20 times in 5 minites

 I wouldnt be here without [@SourceLocation](https://www.github.com/sourcelocation) and [@LeminLimez](https://www.github.com/LeminLimez), if I hadnt found TrollTools it wouldnt have brought me down the path of coding, if either of you are reading this, thank you.